 How to Read the Heat Pump Label?

-At first glance, sorting through the seemingly endless amounts of information displayed on the label may look daunting.
+At first glance, sorting through the seemingly endless amounts of information on the label may look daunting.

 Below, we will go over each of those nine different categories and explain their importance to you and why you would need to have that information on hand in the first place.